-Name, province or state and country of residence and position with the Company Present principal occupation if different from office held and principal occupation for the past five years Appointed Number of Shares owned, controlled or directed (1) appointed Chairman on October 10, 2014, and previously held the position of Non- executive Director Timothy Rupert Barr Goyder Perth, Western Australia Managing Director Mr. Goyder was initially appointed as a non-executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
-Mr. Goyder was appointed Managing Director on October 10, 2014.
+Name, province or state and country of residence and position with the Company Present principal occupation if different from office held and principal occupation for the past five years Appointed Number of Shares owned, controlled or directed (1) Timothy Rupert Barr Goyder Perth, Western Australia Executive Chairman (appointed March 23, 2018, previously Managing Director) Mr. Goyder was initially appointed as a non- executive director in October 2005 and subsequently appointed Executive Chairman in November 2008.
+Mr. Goyder was appointed Managing Director on October 10, 2014 and was then appointed Executive Chairman on March 23,2018 with the appointment of Mr. Dorsch as Chief Operating Officer.
 Mr. Goyder has considerable experience as an executive and as a public and private investor.
-October 25, 2005 44,827,765 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Mr. Quin is President & CEO of Midas Gold Corp. and its predecessor since January 2011.
+October 25, 2005 45,975,209 Stephen Paul Quin (2)(3) West Vancouver, BC, Canada Non-executive Director Mr. Quin is President & CEO of Midas Gold Corp. and its predecessor since January 2011.
 Mr. Quin was, until December 2010, President and COO of Capstone Mining Corp. and President & CEO of its predecessor, Sherwood Mining Corp. from 2005 until the combination with Capstone in 2008.
 Prior to joining Sherwood, Mr. Quin spent 18 years as Vice President and subsequently Executive Vice President of TSX listed Miramar Mining Corporation, a Canadian focused gold producer and developer.
-May 3, 2010 26,321 Morgan Scott Ball (2)(3) Perth, Western Australia Non-executive Director Mr. Ball is a Chartered Accountant with more than 25 years of Australian and international experience in the resources, logistics and finance industries.
+May 3, 2010 26,321 Morgan Scott Ball (2)(3) Perth, Western Australia Non-executive Director Mr. Ball is a Chartered Accountant with more than 26 years of Australian and international experience in the resources, logistics and finance industries.
 Mr. Ball is currently Chief Financial Officer of ASX listed Saracen Mineral Holdings Limited.
 Mr. Ball was previously Managing Director of ASX-listed BC Iron Limited.
-June 24, 2016 30,000 Richard Keith Hacker Perth, Western Australia Chief Financial Officer Mr. Hacker is Chief Financial Officer of Chalice and he is also a director of ASX Listed Uranium Equities Limited.
-August 1, 2008 132,000
+June 24, 2016 30,000 Alexander C Dorsch Perth, Western Australia Chief Executive Officer (appointed March 23, 2018) Mr. Dorsch is an experienced consultant, engineer and corporate advisor in the energy and resource sectors.
+Prior to joining Chalice, Alex was a Specialist consultant with the global management consultancy McKinsey & Company.
+Prior to this he worked for over six years as an engineer in the oil and gas industry.
+Alex has a thorough understanding of corporate strategy, business development, financial markets, project development and operations.
+Alex was appointed Chief Executive Officer on March 23, 2018.
+March 23, 2018 - Richard Keith Hacker Perth, Western Australia Chief Financial Officer Mr. Hacker is Chief Financial Officer of Chalice and he is also a director of ASX Listed DevEx Resources Limited.
+August 1, 2008 50,000